On Level One Cuspidal Bianchi Modular Forms: Method of the computations

-We compute the differentials $d_1^{2,0}$ and $d_2^{0,1}$ of our equivariant spectral sequence, as well as the implied cell stabilisers and identifications with the program \textit{Bianchi.gp} \cite{BianchiGP}.
-The second author has implemented a MAGMA script that computes from this data the relevant vector spaces, as described in Section \ref{spectral}.
+We compute the representatives of faces in $E_1^{2,0}$ and the differential $d_1^{1,0}$ of our equivariant spectral sequence with trivial integer coefficients with the program \textit{Bianchi.gp} \cite{BianchiGP}.
+The second author has implemented a MAGMA script that uses the cell stabilizers and identifications obtained with \textit{Bianchi.gp} to compute the action on the coefficient module $M$ that we are interested in.
+We then deduce the term $E_1^{2,0}$ and the differential $d_1^{1,0}$ with respect to our coefficients.
+The quotient now admits the dimension of $H^2(\Gamma; \thinspace M)$ by Remark~\ref{equality of dimensions}.

 As linear algebra over number fields is more expensive compared to working over finite fields, we employ the following shortcut.
-Recall that by the universal coefficients theorem, the dimension of $H^2(\Gamma,M(\F_p))$ (``the mod $p$ dimension") is greater than or equal to the dimension of $H^2(\Gamma,M(\C))$ (``the complex dimension").
-We start computing, under conjecture \ref{conjecture}, the mod $p$-dimensions for primes $p \leq 200$.
+Recall that by the universal coefficients theorem, the dimension of $H^2(\Gamma; \thinspace M(\F_p))$ (``the mod $p$ dimension") is greater than or equal to the dimension of $H^2(\Gamma; \thinspace M(\C))$ (``the complex dimension'').
+We start with computing the mod $p$-dimensions for primes $p \leq 200$.
 If we find for a particular $p$ for which the mod $p$ dimension is equal to the lower bound of Finis-Grunewald-Tirao then we infer that the complex dimension is equal to the mod $p$ dimension.
 Note that by Prop.
-3.2 (d) of \cite{sengun}, this implies that $H^2(\Gamma,M(\mathcal{O}))$ has no $p$-torsion.
-If this is not the case for the primes in our range, then we compute the complex dimension directly by computing $H^2(\Gamma,M(K))$.
+3.2 (d) of \cite{sengun}, this implies that $H^2(\Gamma; \thinspace M(\mathcal{O}))$ has no $p$-torsion.
+If this is not the case for the primes in our range, then we compute the complex dimension directly by computing $H^2(\Gamma; \thinspace M(K))$.